 Physical appearance isn’t the only reason for rhinoplasty, though.
 While some people might want the surgery for purely cosmetic reasons, a fair number of others will benefit from having rhinoplasty to correct a breathing problem or to correct a deformity or injury.

 During a consultation with an experienced, board certified facial plastic surgeon who specializes in rhinoplasty, you’ll discuss what you hope to get from the surgery and other other concerns.
 The surgeon will evaluate your skin type and your health and let you know what he can do to help you get a nose that’s in line with your expectations.

-With practices in Miami, Dr. Jeffrey Epstein performs around five rhinoplasty surgeries each week.
-To learn what options are best for your nose, schedule a consultation with Dr. Epstein today.
+With practices in Miami, Dr. Anthony Bared performs around five rhinoplasty surgeries each week.
+To learn what options are best for your nose, schedule a consultation with Dr. Bared today.
 For an appointment in Miami, call (305) 666-5884 today.